decidim/decidim/SECURITY.md

 Security is very important to us.

+If you have any issue regarding security, please disclose the information responsibly by any of these ways:

+1. create a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]

-If you have any issue regarding security, please disclose the information responsibly by sending an email to security [at] decidim [dot] org and not by creating a github/metadecidim issue.
+2. sending an email to security [at] decidim [dot] org and not by creating a github/metadecidim issue.

 We appreciate your effort to make Decidim more secure.